apache/fury-site/docs/guide/rust/external-types.md

 `RcWeak<T>` or `ArcWeak<T>`.

 Every child argument is another serializer type.
-It can be an ordinary serializer targeting itself, an external structural serializer, a manual leaf serializer, or another Fory-owned carrier serializer.
+It can be an ordinary serializer targeting itself, an external structural serializer, a custom leaf serializer, or another Fory-owned carrier serializer.
 All four forms preserve the carrier's built-in encoding.
 An ordinary local type is its own serializer, so `HashMapSerializer<String, UserSerializer>` targets `HashMap<String, third_party::User>`.
 `ArraySerializer<S, N>` uses the same carrier selection as the chosen child serializer.
-A canonical primitive serializer such as `i32` retains its dense-array format, while an external structural or manual child serializer uses LIST even if its target is a primitive Rust type.
+A canonical primitive serializer such as `i32` retains its dense-array format, while an external structural or custom child serializer uses LIST even if its target is a primitive Rust type.

 `VecSerializer<S>` also preserves the ordinary Vec format selected by its